 Which shops rent e-bikes

 Most, but not all, of the island’s rental shops carry e-bikes, and a few specialize in them.
-When you compare shops on our directory, just tick the e-bikes filter to see who’s got them.
+When you compare e-bike rental shops in our directory, just tick the e-bikes filter to see who’s got them.
 A few worth knowing:

 • Avocado Bikes — the island’s largest e-bike rental center, and they design their own bikes.